-Open mic nights are a big part of the local music scene in London.
-Playing at open mics is a great way to meet local musicians, get over stage fright, or just enjoy a night out.
 Many London open mic nights are focused on acoustic acts but there is also space for all genres from rock music to hip-hop.
 Are you a folk singer ready to perform with a microphone on stage?
 Maybe you’re a rapper that wants to test out some new rhymes?
+Or you happen to be a touring musician and want to check out the local scene.
 Performing at an open mic night is the perfect place to do this.
 Who knows, you may even be able to book some gigs out of it!
 Looking to skip the open mic and book a concert straight away?
 Try contacting booking agents directly through Groover.

 Are you looking for gig opportunities ⬇️